emcnicholas/Cisco_Cloud_Native_Security_Workshop/README.md

    Select **Kubernetes** as the platform to be installed on and **YES/NO** if your Kubernetes environment is going through a proxy (add proxy info if it does).
 Click **Download Installer** to download the install script.
-Save the install script to a directly on your Linux machine.
+Save the install script to a directory on your Linux machine.

    ![Secure Workload Agent Download](/images/sw-agent-download.png)